scholarslab/scholarslab.github.io/collections/_posts/2023-04-12-lessons-from-the-lab-designing-community-forward-spaces.md

 ![Slide: ways to build community](/assets/post-media/chicago-slab/slide23.jpeg)

 Just as a practical point, here are some examples of the ways that we try to develop community with our students.
 We ask them to co-sponsor and co-plan events with invited speakers.
 We offer them space for activities when it might otherwise be difficult to secure locations to do what they want to do.
 We of course offer funding for a variety of things.
 But there are also things on this list that might seem to map less clearly on what we might describe as essential library services.
-Board game lunches. free coffee. dog hangouts.
+Board game lunches.
+Free coffee.
+Dog hangouts.
 Food labs.
 Hackathons.
 This is to say - while funding is one very important way we can support students, we work hard to use the fellowship application process as a litmus test for who has interest in our community.
 And we try to connect the broader range of our services to those who can't be included in our fellowships for whatever reason.

 ![Slide: image of library stacks](/assets/post-media/chicago-slab/slide24.jpeg)